 PFPLC is responsible for administering the mortgage loans in the PML-originated portion of the portfolio.
-It invested in sophisticated collections technology following the adverse credit experience suffered by the Group in the early 1990s.
-In a self-contained site at the Group's West Midlands base, ongoing contact with borrowers is maintained via a telephone-based debt management system known as CACS.
-CACS enables collection agents to schedule calls to borrowers upon a missed payment and provides a detailed diary-based collections management platform.
+It invested in sophisticated collections technology following adverse credit experience suffered by the group in the early 1990s.
+At the group's West Midlands headquarters, ongoing contact with borrowers is maintained via a telephone-based debt management system known as CACS.
+CACS enables collection agents to schedule calls to borrowers upon a missed payment and provides a detailed, diary-based collections management platform.
 Fitch notes that this site has substantial operational history, and considers PFPLC to be more than adequate in its role as servicer.

 MTS (as servicer for the MTL-originated loans) has an experienced mortgage servicing operation.
 The systems developed are user-friendly and tailored specifically to the needs of securitisation.
-MTL's origination remains in Epsom while collection is in Solihull.
+MTL's origination remains based in Epsom, while collection is in Solihull.
 Collections and arrears management are now performed by PFPLC and MTS, using PFPLC/MTS employees, who operate the same systems and processes as for the PMLoriginated mortgages.